Blog>>Networks>>Network automation>>Python Paramiko and Netmiko for network automation

-Python, with its simplicity and versatility, has emerged as a powerful programming language for infrastructure automation.
+Python, with its simplicity and versatility, has emerged as a powerful programming language for network and infrastructure automation.
 It is the best option for engineers and administrators to start programming and automate their work.
-With many useful libraries, Python allows you to quickly implement an infrastructure management strategy tailored to your situation.
+With many useful libraries, Python allows you to quickly implement an infrastructure management strategy tailored to your situation using Python-based automation tools.

-This article is an introduction to Paramiko and Netmiko, which are the most popular Python SSH libraries.
-It should be valuable to both administrators and developers who want to start their automation journey and become aware of the differences between server host automation and network device automation.
+This article is an introduction to Paramiko and Netmiko, which are the most popular Python SSH libraries for automation.
+It should be valuable to both administrators and developers who want to start their automation journey and become aware of the differences between server host automation and network device automation using Python.

 In agentless automation, automation tasks are performed on remote systems without software agents installed on those systems.
 Unlike agent-based automation implemented with tools such as Puppet or Chef, agentless automation relies on remote management protocols such as SSH or WinRM to execute commands remotely.
 Agentless automation is easier to implement because it reuses existing management protocols.
-It also has lower administrative costs since one, or at most several, central automation agents need to be deployed and managed.
+It also has lower administrative costs since one or at most several central automation agents need to be deployed and managed when automating infrastructure and networks.

 The most popular tool used to establish agentless automation is SSH (Secure Shell).
 SSH is a protocol for secure system administration, file transfers, and other communication across the Internet or other untrusted networks.
-It encrypts identities, passwords and transmitted data to prevent eavesdropping and theft.
-SSH is widely used because it provides security using various authentication and encryption methods and is standardized.
+It encrypts identities, passwords, and transmitted data to prevent eavesdropping and theft.
+SSH is widely used for Python automation of servers and network devices because it provides security using various authentication and encryption methods and is standardized.
 Thanks to many existing implementations, including open source, SSH is in widespread use.
 SSH is used to configure services and retrieve configuration settings and state parameters.
-It is one of the key components of higher-level automation tools such as Ansible, Napalm, and Nornir.
+It is one of the key components of higher-level automation tools such as Ansible, Napalm, and Nornir in Python-based network automation ecosystems.

-Paramiko link-icon is a handy LGPL-licensed library that implements the SSHv2 protocol.
+Paramiko link-icon link-icon is a handy LGPL-licensed library that implements the SSHv2 protocol for Python-based automation.
 It is written in pure Python, so it can be easily installed and used to connect to any system that provides an SSH service.
-For these reasons, it has become a first choice if someone wants to play with agentless automation.
+For these reasons, it has become the first choice if someone wants to play with agentless automation using Python.
 However, simplicity of use is not everything.
 Its functionality and implementation are modeled on OpenSSH, the most commonly used SSH protocol implementation.
-This origin makes Paramiko versatile and very useful in more complex scenarios.
+This origin makes Paramiko versatile and very useful in more complex scenarios beyond basic Python SSH scripts.

-That is possible because it provides full implementation of all internal SSH components, i.e.: transport layer (RFC4252 link-icon), user authentication (RFC4253 link-icon) and connection protocols (RFC4254 link-icon).
-Additionally, it implements Secure File Transfer Protocol (SFTP) over SSH channels, which can be used to manage remote files and transfer them in both directions.
+That is possible because it provides full implementation of all internal SSH components, i.e., transport layer (RFC4252 link-icon link-icon), user authentication (RFC4253 link-icon link-icon), and connection protocols (RFC4254 link-icon link-icon).
+Additionally, it implements Secure File Transfer Protocol (SFTP) over SSH channels, which can be used to manage remote files and transfer them in both directions as part of Python infrastructure and network automation.

 Fig.1: SSH components implemented by Paramiko